rpellerin/dotfiles/README.md

 ## 8. Thunderbird

-Download Thunderbird 60 `.deb` file.
+If you can't get a recent version of Thunderbird through `apt`, download a `.deb` file.
 Then extract it and:

 ```bash
 sudo mv thunderbird/ /opt